-Winery wastewater management is important to the business and environmental performance of a winery and involves amongst others, a ‘fit for purpose’ treatment of winery wastewaters (eg. Irrigation or Processing water) and the reduction of environmental risks from wastewater discharges.
+Winery wastewater management is important to the business and environmental performance of a winery.
 Wastewater loads vary seasonally with high fluctuation and peaks followed by long lull periods.

 During these lull periods, the wastewater can be highly contaminated and due to the poor nutrient situation, often only treatable with additional measures.

-The composition of wastewater from the wineries are characterized by unused grapes and juice, winemaking remnants such as alcohol and sugars, inorganic salts, organic compounds, yeast, bacteria and chemicals such as cleaning agents.
+The composition of wastewater from wineries is characterized by unused grapes and juice, winemaking remnants such as alcohol and sugars, inorganic salts, organic compounds, yeast, bacteria and chemicals such as cleaning agents.

 The Wastewater characteristics vary from winery to winery and are significantly influenced by climate and wine type produced.
 Unique characteristics are the “high-strength” winery process wastewater (i.e. having more than 7,000 mg/L of BOD, with a TSS of over 3,000 mg/L).

-Over the past 20 years, the Clearfox Team has successfully designed many plants all over Europe.
+Over the past 20 years, the ClearFox® Team has successfully designed many turnkey industrial wastewater treatment systems all over Europe.
 This means that we understand food and beverage wastewater, and we can design the most efficient solutions.
-All process equipment is manufactured by ClearFox in Germany.
+All process equipment is manufactured by ClearFox® in Germany.
 These include: